Agentic Coding Has No Floor

 What’s been tried

-Harness hardening has caught up some, but it’s mostly advisory.
-Persistent memory survives sessions, skills bundle known procedures, code search has gone from grep to semantic indexing, and AGENTS.md files beg the agent not to touch certain functions.
-Cursor has project rules, Claude Code has hooks that can intercept tool calls, and GitHub Copilot has custom instructions.
-OpenCode has modes that can’t write to production files at all.
-I use most of these.
-None are a bullet-proof lock built into the agent harness; they’re either advisory rules the agent can ignore, or harness features too coarse to lock what actually matters.
-When one gets ignored the failure is silent.
+The harness vendors themselves have caught up some too, but most of what they’ve shipped is still not hard constraints.
+Persistent memory survives sessions, skills bundle known procedures, code search has gone from grep to semantic indexing, and AGENTS.md files politely beg the agent not to touch certain functions.
+Cursor has project rules, Claude Code has hooks that can intercept tool calls, GitHub Copilot has custom instructions, and OpenCode has modes that can’t write to production files at all.
+I actually use a lot of it.

-Spec-driven development moves the lock out of the code and into a ticket written before you knew what you’d be locking.
-You sketch a plan, let an agent flesh it out, verify it by hand against your real constraints, then circulate it to the team.
-Once the spec is right, the implementation can lean on unchecked agent edits without the usual cost, because the constraints are pinned in the document instead of left in your head.
-Agile already taught us the problem: requirements written before code are usually wrong.
-The agent fills in whatever the spec missed with its own guesses, so you’ve locked yourself to a flawed plan.
-The harness can’t help either, since nothing checks the implementation against the spec.
+I think spec-driven development is another quite interesting development, the most common approach I’ve seen goes like this.
+You write a short description into a ticket.
+Then you let the agent flesh it out, verify it by hand against your actual constraints, then circulate it to the team.
+Once the spec is right, the implementation can lean on unchecked agent edits without the usual cost, since the constraints are pinned in the document instead of left floating around in your head.
+Agile already taught us the problem with this approach though, requirements written before code are usually wrong.
+The agent will then fill in whatever the spec missed with its own guesses, and you’ve locked yourself to a flawed plan.

 Until then, micro repos

 My prior on repo structure was Conway’s Law: systems end up shaped like the teams that build them anyway, so you might as well draw the repo boundaries to match the org from the start.
 Platform team gets a repo, payments team gets a repo, small company runs one monorepo.
-Going finer than that has always felt like friction without a real payoff.
-I’ve sat through enough cross-repo coordination meetings to want fewer boundaries, not more.
-The empirical case is there too, in the mirroring hypothesis and in ownership studies on Vista and Windows 7: split a repo, split the team with it.
+Going finer than that has always felt to me like friction without a real payoff.
+There is some empirical evidence for this too, in the mirroring hypothesis and in ownership studies on Vista and Windows 7.
+Split a repo and split the team with it.

-So that’s where I land.
-The harness vendors aren’t going to ship a real lock anytime soon.
-Until they do, the only boundary that reliably holds is one the agent can’t see or touch, which today mostly means smaller repos.
-AGENTS.md and the rest stay useful inside the boundary, but as advisory hints, not as the lock.
-Not elegant, but it’s what’s available.
+So that’s roughly where I land.
+The harness vendors aren’t going to ship a real lock anytime soon, and until they do, the only boundary that reliably holds is one the agent can’t see or touch, which today mostly means smaller repos.
+Current solutions are helpful but just as advisory hints rather than as the lock itself.